JoeSz/Exopite-Combiner-and-Minifier-WordPress-Plugin/exopite-combiner-minifier/README.txt

 ---------

 = 20180113 - 2018-01-13 =
-* Added: if enqueued file list changed, regenerate (method-2)
+* Added: if enqueued file list changed, regenerate
+* Fixed: hooks for method-2

 = 20180107 - 2018-01-07 =
 * Added: new options menu.